shaythuram/price_tracker/README.md

 # price_tracker
-tracks price of items using webscraping
+Tracks price of items using webscraping